Sign Up Free

 Not every blockchain works the same way, and the differences matter more than most explanations let on.
 There are four main types, and the key variable is who gets to participate.

-Consortium blockchains are governed by a group of organizations rather than one.
-A set of banks, for example, might share a consortium blockchain for interbank settlements.
-This offers a middle ground: faster than public chains, more distributed than private ones, but only among pre-approved members.
+Governed by a group of organizations.
+A middle ground: faster than public, more distributed than private, but only among pre-approved members.

 The key question when evaluating any blockchain project is: what problem requires this specific type of blockchain?
 A public blockchain makes sense when transparency and censorship resistance matter most (like a global currency).
 A private blockchain makes sense when speed and confidentiality are priorities and the participants already trust each other.
 Many enterprise "blockchain" projects have been criticized for using the technology where a standard database would work just as well, because they involve trusted parties who don't need decentralized consensus.